Dhaulagiri

 Dhaulagiri, located in Nepal, is the seventh highest mountain in the world at 8167 m above sea level, and the highest mountain within the borders of a single country.
+Dhaulagiri I is also the highest point of the Gandaki river basin.
 It was first climbed on 13 May 1960 by a Swiss-Austrian-Nepali expedition.

 Annapurna I (8091 m) is 34 km east of Dhaulagiri.
-The Kali Gandaki River flows between the two in the Kaligandaki Gorge, said to be the world's deepest.
+The Kali Gandaki River flows between the two in the Kali Gandaki Gorge, the world's deepest.
 The town of Pokhara is south of the Annapurnas, an important regional center and the gateway for climbers and trekkers visiting both ranges as well as a tourist destination in its own right.

 Toponymy

 Dhaulagiri (धौलागिरी) is the Nepali name for the mountain which comes from Sanskrit where धवल (dhawala) means dazzling, white, beautiful and गिरि (giri) means mountain.
-Dhaulagiri I is also the highest point of the Gandaki river basin.

 Geography

 Looking north from the plains of India, most 8,000-metre peaks are obscured by nearer mountains, but in clear weather, Dhaulagiri is conspicuous from northern Bihar and as far south as Gorakhpur in Uttar Pradesh.
 In 1808, survey computations showed it to be the highest mountain yet surveyed.
 This lasted until 1838 when Kangchenjunga took its place, followed by Mount Everest in 1858.

 Dhaulagiri I stands to the east of the range which bears its name.
 Its sudden rise from lower terrain is almost unequaled—it rises 7000 m from the Kali Gandaki River 30 km to the southeast, while the South and West faces rise precipitously over 4000 m.
 Such is its vertical relief that despite being closer to Cho Oyu and Mount Everest, it is the only one of the Nepali eight-thousanders whose prominence parent is K2, over 1031 km away.
 The south face of Gurja Himal in the titular massif is also notably immense.

 The rock layers found at the summit of Dhaulagiri, as well as Everest, are made up of limestone and dolomite formed at the bottom of the ocean.
 The summits of the other Himalayan eight-thousanders are made up of granite that was formed deep underground.